-- 1. Send parents all documents that will be discussed during that meeting must be sent home to parents and the Pre-Meeting Packet letter that explains the information should be sent with packet (can be found in Canvas and in Appendix). - 2.
+- 1. All documents that will be discussed during the meeting must be sent home to parents and the Pre-Meeting Packet letter that explains the information should be sent with packet (can be found in Canvas and in Appendix). - 2.
 A Communications Log entry must be completed after providing parents with documents.

-3. If any of the IDEA required IEP team members will be unable to attend or participate by phone, a Mandatory IEP Meeting Excusal Form is required.
+3. If any of the IDEA required IEP team members will be unable to attend for the entire duration of the meeting or participate by phone, a Mandatory IEP Meeting Excusal Form is required.